olivierfriard/boris_docs/material_mkdocs/docs/create_project.md

 ### Set the exclusion matrix

 The occurrence of an event (State or Point) can exclude the occurrence of a state event.
-This can be set using the **Behaviors exclusion matrix** window, which can be opened clicking on the **Exclusion matrix** button.
+This can be set using the **Exclusion matrix** window, which can be opened clicking on the **Exclusion matrix** button.
 BORIS will ask for including **Point events** or not and a new **Exclusion matrix** window will open.